NoahHodgson/project-melia/docs/Melia-Cosmic-History.md

 Roclesians, but also valuable enough not to outright conquer.

 Meanwhile in the East, there was a history of conflicts.
 Eskillia was the dominant super power.
-The Pevolia would often lead raiding parties and there were battles in southern Eskillia.
+Pevolia would often lead raiding parties and there were battles in southern Eskillia.
 Eskillia was also much larger than it's modern borders, so "southern Eskillia" is now what part of Mildabia and Pevolia.
 In this